Kingdoms of Amalur: Reckoning: Downloadable content

 When asked about DLC prior to release, Frasier noted that a menu option was included, but did not go into details on future plans.
-Pre-order DLC included special weapons and an item for finding option ingredients.
+Pre-order DLC included special weapons and an item for finding potion ingredients.
 Armor and weapon packs for the three skill groups were released individually alongside the game's launch.
 A free online pass was created for early runs of the console versions, and included with digital PC versions.
 The pass game with a quest series focused around the House of Valor Faction.
 In response to negative reactions online, 38 Studios stated the House of Valor was always intended as the game's first DLC.

-The game's first expansion, Legend of Dead Kel, was released on March 20.
-The expansion, set on the isolated island Gallows End, included new dungeon types and enemy designs along with unique weapons and Twist of Fate cards.
+The game's first major DLC, described as an expansion, was released on March 20.
+Titled Legend of Dead Kel, it was set on the isolated island Gallows End, included new dungeon types and enemy designs along with unique weapons and Twist of Fate cards.
 Auseon was lead narrative designer for Legend of Dead Kel.
 He described the Gravehal quest line included in the expansion as a "soft Faction" with similar mechanics and character interactions to Factions in the main game.

-The second expansion, Teeth of Naros, was released on April 17.
+The second DLC expansion, Teeth of Naros, was released on April 17.
 A new damage type dubbed "Primal" was added in the expansion, along with a new enemy type and enemy variants exclusive to Naros.
 For Teeth of Naros, Murphy took over as lead narrative designer.
 The team had wanted to raise the level cap, but unspecified logistical issues prevented this.
 Murphy recalled that it was challenging finding a suitable accent for the Kollossae, eventually settling on something comparable to "very light mid-Atlantic intonation" with post-processing to lower voices.
 Kirkhope returned to create tracks for Legend of Dead Kel and Teeth of Naros, which he released through Bandcamp on March 1.
 All DLC, including pre-order items and the expansions, was included with the Japanese release.

+Cancelled developments

+A sequel to Reckoning was in the pre-production phase during 2012, with the team eager to address complaints levelled at the original game.
+Two different publishers were close to offering funding for the sequel, but withdrew for different reasons.
+Due to ongoing financial problems, 38 Studios closed, leading to the temporary closure of Big Huge Games and the cancellation of game projects including the sequel.
 Due to the closure of Big Huge Games, planned console patches were cancelled, and a PC patch was released quickly to address major bugs and issues.
-While he was a fan and part of the modding community, Frazier noted prior to release that the game's engine could not accomodate user-created mods.